timothyhuo1/timothyhuo1.github.io/essays/radgradreview.md

 <img class="ui image" src="../images/planner.png">

 For the Planner page, it seems like everything in the planner is very compact, and I had trouble trying to drag the correct opportunity/course to a different semester.
 It is difficult to hover over the opportunity/course when trying to show the indication of what the class is, or how many points that opportunity is worth.
-For the right side, the opportunities and courses that you continue to extend down the page, I think having a scroll bar here would be an improvement.
+For the right side, the opportunities and courses that you have continue to extend down the page, I think having a scroll bar here would be an improvement.

 Errors:
 - There are duplicate courses